There is no better way to explore the Barossa's premium food, wine and rich heritage than by bike.

-The Barossa region has a range of cycling options, this network extends to surrounding towns leading travellers on a journey of discovery.
+The Barossa region has a range of cycling options, with the Barossa network extending to surrounding towns leading travellers on a journey of discovery.
 Rural landscapes, hidden attractions and expansive views.

 The Barossa Trail (40km)